bdamokos/rpi_waiting_time_display/readme.md

 - Waveshare 2.13" G V2 e-Paper display (black, white, red, yellow; no partial refresh support)

 # Configuration
-The .env file is used to configure the application.
-It contains the API keys and the parameters for the weather and bus services.
+The .env file is used to configure the application:
+- Add your openweather API key
+- Input your location
+- Configure the monitored transit stops
+- Configure your display model

 The [start_display.sh](docs/service/start_display.sh.example) script is used to start the display service.
 It should be copied to the home directory and made executable.